-A CRM needs to meet your dealership’s basic needs, have an intuitive user interface and be simple to learn.
-It has to be mobile and free your sales team to “work the lot” from virtually anywhere.
+A CRM needs to meet your dealership’s basic needs, have an intuitive user interface, and be simple to learn.
+It has to be mobile, enabling your sales team to “work the lot” from virtually anywhere.

-A good CRM system provides multi-channel communication capabilities via e-mail, voice, video or text, and has integrated social media tools to stay connected with prospects.
+A good CRM system provides multi-channel communication capabilities via email, voice, chat, and text.
+It also has integrated social media tools to stay connected with prospects.
 It offers your people increased visibility into the pipeline and sales trends at a glance, with dashboard-centric reporting.
-And, all of this must also be affordable.
+And of course, the right CRM for you must also be affordable.

 5 signs you should rethink your CRM

-1) Price: Are you paying more for your CRM than some of your sales guys’ salaries?
-Do you lack a clear ROI on your CRM system, and are you locked into a multi-year contract?
+Are you paying more for your CRM than some of your sales guys’ salaries?
+Do you lack a clear ROI on your CRM system, or are you locked into a multi-year contract?

-If yours is a smaller store selling 50 cars a month, then a CRM solution that is geared toward multi-rooftop dealers and loaded with every whiz-bang feature in the book is not the best or most cost effective highway to travel.
-Create a critical features checklist in concert with your sales team to cover what your dealership really needs, and do your due diligence when researching different CRM systems.
-Demo several of them to identify a good fit for the price and a system that works well with your sales processes.
+If your store sells less than 50 cars a month, you don’t need a CRM designed for multi-rooftop dealers and loaded with every whiz-bang feature in the book.
+Grab your sales team and create a critical features checklist to cover what your dealership really needs.
+Then do your due diligence when researching different CRM systems.
+Demo several options to identify a good fit for the price and a system that works well with your sales processes.

 At the end of the day, you want to trim your monthly CRM payments with a more affordable system that is right-sized for your business.

-2) Poor mobile app: Does the mobile version of your CRM create the feeling that you’re using a brick phone?
-Mobile is crucial for salespeople, with statistics showing a 30 percent increase in the number of “fresh-ups” once they start using a mobile CRM.
+Does the mobile version of your CRM feel like it belongs on a 2000’s Palm Pilot?
+Mobile is crucial for salespeople, with statistics showing a 30% increase in the number of “fresh-ups” once they start using a mobile CRM.

 Putting everything at your salespeople’s fingertips, with faster data entry tools, improves sales productivity.
-Having the ability to scan both VIN and driver’s license information is the sign of a good mobile CRM.
-Knowing who’s calling with details of their car interests, via screen pop-ups, is also a best-in-class mobile CRM feature.
+A good mobile CRM will give your team the ability to scan both VIN and driver’s license information.
+Best-in-class mobile CRMs will also tell you who’s calling with details of their car interests.
+These screen “pop-ups” make your salespeople look caring and informed wherever they take a call.

-3) Legacy system: If your dealership has a CRM system that feels “clunky” and doesn’t integrate with other applications you use, consider dumping it.
-If the interface looks outdated and does not integrate with top social media tools, then trade in your legacy system for a newer model.
+This one is simple.
+If your dealership has a CRM system that feels “clunky” and doesn’t integrate with other applications you use, consider dumping it.
+If the interface looks outdated and doesn’t integrate with top social media tools, then trade in your legacy system for a newer model.

 You get out of a CRM what your salespeople enter into it.
 If the CRM just slows them down, then they will stop using it.
 Stick with a simple CRM solution and focus only on what your sales team really needs.

-5) Generic CRM: I often run into dealers who use B2B-focused CRM systems that are feature- and report-rich but are not focused on the B2C automotive industry.
+Many dealers choose to use general purpose CRMs.
+These tools are often powerful and feature-rich, but are not focused on the B2C automotive industry.
 Your dealership CRM needs to be automotive-specific, not a general SaaS system.

-Make sure your CRM is tailored to the automotive world, with modules that work with important dealership tools.
+Make sure your CRM is tailored to the automotive world, with integrations for important dealership tools like your DMS.

 It’s never too late to change

-Thinking about all of these issues will aid your dealership management with CRM platform decisions.
-Make the best possible decision by including your sales team in crafting a critical CRM functionality checklist and walking through how the CRM will affect the sales process.
-If yours is not a tech-savvy team, consider bringing in an outside consultant to help evaluate CMR systems for your store and sales culture.
+Use these warning signs to steer your dealership to the right CRM.
+Make the best possible decision by including your sales team in crafting a critical CRM functionality checklist.
+If your team isn’t experienced with CRMs, consider bringing in an outside consultant to help evaluate options for your store and sales culture.

 Change can be hard.
 It often takes 60 to 90 days of using a CRM before it becomes a natural process for your team.
-Follow the guidelines I’ve provided, and stay patient in order to maximize your CRM ROI.
+Follow the guidelines above, and stay patient to maximize your CRM ROI.